blueprinted-io/documentation/what_is_scorm_and_tincan.md

 - How you're validating that the data actually means something

 And then you’ll need to build the systems to collect and interpret that data.
-Or worse — outsource it and lose visibility anyway.
+Or worse, outsource it and lose visibility anyway.

 > xAPI gives you infinite flexibility, but **zero opinion** on how to use it.
 > That’s not a flaw, but it does make you responsible for everything.